 The Dean's Scholarship is a four-year scholarship valued at 1/4 of tuition each year, awarded to both first-time freshmen and transfer students.
 To apply, you must have a cumulative high school grade point average of at least 3.6 in solid academic courses, and, for transfer students, a cumulative college GPA from all colleges attended of 3.3.
 Applicants must also have earned a cumulative SAT [...]
 More

+The President's Scholarship is an academic four-year scholarship awarded to first-time freshmen in the fall or winter quarter.
 To apply, you must have a cumulative grade point average of at least 3.7 in solid academic courses.
-Applicants must also have earned a cumulative SAT I score of at least 1880 or a composite ACT score of 28.
-This scholarship is renewable each [...]
+Applicants must also have earned a cumulative SAT I score of at least 1340 or a composite ACT score of 28.
+This scholarship is renewable each year for students who maintain [...]
 More

 The Principia College Trustee Scholarship is offered to incoming freshmen.
 Eligible applicants must have a 3.9 GPA, and have an ACT of 30 or an SAT of 1420.
 Renewable upon a 3.5 GPA.
 For more information or to apply, please visit the scholarship provider's [...]
 More

 Applicants of the Stoody-West Graduate Fellowship are judged on Christian commitment and involvement in the United Methodist Church, academic achievement, experience in journalism, or evidence of journalistic talent, clarity of purpose, plans, and goals for the future as well as potential professional ability as a religious journalist.
 For more information, or to apply, please visit the [...]
 More